mcmasty/mcmasty.github.io/_pages/covid-splash.md

 - Preventing infection and transmission of COVID-19 by physical distancing

-- Blood Plasma Transfusion from people who have recovered and have COVID-19 antibodies
+- Blood plasma transfusion from people who have recovered and have COVID-19 antibodies

   [Johns Hopkins convalescent serum therapy](https://hub.jhu.edu/2020/04/08/arturo-casadevall-blood-sera-profile/){: target="_blank"}